sheemakhan94/sei-project-2/readme.md

 ## The Quiz

 I was mainly responsible for the styling and visual aspects of the game.
 I decided on a colour palette of millenial pink and gold as I found this suited the fun aspect of the game rather well.
 I used HTML and CSS to sort the categories into columns and media queries in order to make it responsive.
-When viewed on a mobile device the categories on the homepage are sorted into one long column as opposed to three short ones when viewed on a laptop.
+When viewed on a mobile device the categories on the homepage are sorted into one long column as opposed to four short ones when viewed on a laptop.
 I also used React to create a Modal component; clicking the 'How To Play' button opens a dashboard with game instruction and the 'Got It' button closes it.

 ## Future Scope
 In order to further improve the functionality of this game we could have implemented user authentication in order to introduce a competition aspect to the game with multiple users scoring on a leaderboard.
 However, this would not have been possible in the timeframe we were given.